Bayesian Optimization in a Billion Dimensions via Random Embeddings: Random Embedding for Bayesian Optimization

 Theorem~\ref{prop:2} only guarantees that $\mathcal{Y}$ contains the optimum with probability at least $1-\epsilon$; with probability $\delta \le \epsilon$ the optimizer lies outside of $\mathcal{Y}$.
 There are several ways to guard against this problem.
 One is to simply run REMBO multiple times with different independently drawn random embeddings.
 Since the probability of failure with each embedding is $\delta$, the probability of the optimizer not being included in the considered space of $k$ independently drawn embeddings is $\delta^k$.
 Thus, the failure probability vanishes exponentially quickly in the number of REMBO runs, $k$.
 Note also that these independent runs can be trivially parallelized to harness the power of modern multi-core machines and large compute clusters.

 Another way of increasing REMBO's success rate is to increase the dimensionality $d$ it uses internally.
 When $d > d_e$, with probability $1$ we have ${ d \choose d_e }$ different embeddings of dimensionality $d_e$.
 That is, we only need to select $d_e$ columns of $\vA \in \mathbb{R}^{D \times d}$ to represent the $d_e$ relevant dimensions of $\vx$.
-We can do this by choosing $d_e$ sub-components of the $d$-dimensional vector $\vy$ while setting the remaining components to zero.
+The algorithm can achieve this by setting the remaining $d-d_e$ sub-components of the $d$-dimensional vector $\vy$ to zero.
 Informally, since we have more embeddings, it is more likely that one of these will include the optimizer.
 In our experiments, we will assess the merits and shortcomings of these two strategies.